 Senator Stanford’s preference was that no healthy oak tree be cut down on the farm, and thousands of native California oaks have been planted from the 1880s up to the present.
 Today, portions of the campus tree canopy are dominated by coast live oak, the most numerous tree on Stanford University lands.
 Valley, blue, and black oaks can also be found on central campus, the Academic Preserve, and Jasper Ridge Biological Preserve.
 There has been loss of diversity from the original tree and shrub plantings of the 1880s and 1890s, which is well-documented for conifers.
 Over the past quarter century there has also been a loss of eucalypt species, from over 125 species present in the early 1970s to fifty-one today.
 Stanford has had in the past one of the most diverse collections of eucalypts in California and still has some mature specimens of very rare and unique trees.
 The superb restoration of the Arizona Garden – and its ongoing care and enhancement directed by garden coordinator Christy Smith – emphasizes the potential for a broader restoration of the remaining, intact Arboretum region.

-This website honors Ron and Helen Bracewell and the groundskeepers, botanists, university planners and architects, and community volunteers who have contributed over the past century to Leland Stanford’s vision of growing an arboretum at his Palo Alto farm.
+Trees.stanford.edu is a labor of love.
+It honors Ron and Helen Bracewell and the groundskeepers, botanists, university planners and architects, and community volunteers who have contributed over the past century to Leland Stanford’s vision of growing an arboretum at his Palo Alto farm.

 Entries have not been systematically reviewed by botanists or arborists.
-See sidebar note on right on the update of this site.